jared-mackey/rustup-docker/README.md

 About
 ======

 A base for Rust projects that run on Docker.
 Here is an example Dockerfile using the nightly branch of Rust.
+A special thanks to Zapier for allowing the nightly images to be updated daily!

 ```dockerfile